apache/incubator-brooklyn-site/documentation/install-on-server.md

 ---
 layout: normal
-title: Install Apache Brooklyn&reg; on a server
+title: Installing on a server
 ---
 Here we present two *alternatives* to install Brooklyn: